Toggle Navigation

 Sellers:

-As we hammer out your transaction, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
-And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+As we get through the details of your sale, not only will I work to get the optimal sales price, but I'll also push for lower closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you know exactly what you're paying for.

 Buyers:

-If you are purchasing real estate in Watauga County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not startled when you arrive at the closing appointment.
-I'll be willing to review the LE with you, answering your questions and highlighting any estimates that seem unusual.
+If you are purchasing a property in Watauga County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not astonished when you get to closing time.
+I'll be willing to look at the LE with you, answering your questions and highlighting any estimates of concern.